 In Years 1-6 general reading targets are set termly in reading diaries; these are shared with parents and reviewed by class teachers at the end of the term.
-More specific targets linking with the Programmes of Study and yearly objectives are set based on individual and guided reading sessions and recorded in the weekly section of the reading diaries.
+More specific targets linking with the yearly objectives are set based on individual and guided reading sessions and recorded in the weekly section of the reading diaries.